 The origins of natural swimming pools

-Inspired by the beauty and joy of swimming in mountain lakes, a team of Austrian researchers are credited with launching a movement back in the 1980's that saw chlorinated swimming pools being replaced by natural swimming pools.
+Natural pools were inspired by the beauty and joy of swimming in mountain lakes, a team of Austrian researchers are credited with launching a movement back in the 1980's that saw chlorinated swimming pools being replaced by natural swimming pools and swimming ponds.

 The idea of swimming in a pool that invited nature in rather than shutting it out with chemicals gained popularity rapidly, spreading first to Germany and then throughout Europe.
 Slow at first to take root in North America, natural pools are becoming more common here as well.

 Why choose a natural swimming pool over a chlorinated pool?